Tim Fiorucci's 1973 Harley-Davidson XLCH Ironhead

 My dad bought this bike back in 1982 in Texas.
 Not long after that my parents moved to Florida and that's when he got really into the “biker stuff”, as he called it.
 At some point in the mid-late 80’s he was cut off by a car and had to replace the front end and decided to go with some longer fork tubes and a skinny front wheel.
 Then some time in the early 90’s the frame was hard tailed and it received a sissy bar with a tractor fender.

 Eight years later I asked my dad to go with me to look at a bike I wanted to buy.
 It didn’t go so well, after a few exchanges and some terms and conditions we were unloading a pile of Harley parts into my garage.
-The next couple months I built a workbench in my basement so I could decipher the “what goes where, what do I have, what do I need” puzzle throughout the winter.
+The next couple of months, I built a workbench in my basement so I could decipher the “what goes where, what do I have, what do I need” puzzle throughout the winter as I organized Harley Sportster parts needed for the rebuild.
 Spring came and by then I had a general idea of how to “wing it” and it started looking like a bike again.

 I had help from Marcus Ellis at Terminal Speed with lacing/ truing the wheels and popping bearings in the hubs.
 He rebuilt the front end as well.